Mina-H-Soliman/Embedded-Software-Engineer-Quiz/Readme.txt

 to test the functions easily without having to re-compile the C file

 the example.exe was complite for X64 windows 10
+both textfiles ResourceNumbers and ResourceCodes should be in the same directory as the .exe or the c file when compiling it